Malwarebytes adds Bluechip Infotech as distie

-Technology solutions provider and distributor Bluechip Infotech has partnered with vendor Malwarebytes, targeting managed service providers and value-added resellers who want access to the American security vendor's solutions.
+Bluechip Infotech has partnered with vendor Malwarebytes, targeting managed service providers and value-added resellers who want access to the security vendor's solutions.

-The product Malwarebytes product suite accessible through Bluechip includes endpoint protection and incident response, add-on prevention modules, domain name system filtering, cloud storage scanning and more.
+The Malwarebytes product suite accessible through Bluechip includes endpoint protection and incident response, add-on prevention modules, domain name system filtering, cloud storage scanning and more.

 Malwarebytes OneView platform with enterprise-class endpoint security products will be available via Bluechip.